-that of Palmer: in him, from the occipital bone to individuality 8 inches, the width of the head above the ears $6\frac{6}{10}$, the depth of the base of the brain from the opening of the ear 4 inches, the depth of the moral region $1\frac{2}{10}$, and from this deduct $\frac{6}{10}$ for the thickness of the skull and the integuments, and there remain $\frac{6}{10}$ for the depth of the base of the brain, and an angle of 40 degrees, being 15 degrees above the average.
+are guided in estimating its configuration.
+Now, contrast this perfect head with that of Palmer: in him, from the occipital bone to individuality 8 inches, the width of the head above the ears $6\frac{6}{10}$, the depth of the base of the brain from the opening of the ear 4 inches, the depth of the moral region 1{10}^2 , and from this deduct $\frac{6}{10}$ for the thickness of the skull and the integuments, and there remain for the depth of the moral region to contend against 4 inches of the base of the brain, and an angle of 40 degrees, being 15 degrees above the average.